ubiqsecurity/ubiq-java/README.md

 import ubiqsecurity.UbiqFPEEncryptDecrypt;
 import com.ubiqsecurity.UbiqFactory;

-String FfsName = "SSN";
+String datasetName = "SSN";
 String plainText = "123-45-6789";

 UbiqCredentials ubiqCredentials = UbiqFactory.readCredentialsFromFile("path/to/file", "default");
 // Create single object but use many times try (UbiqFPEEncryptDecrypt ubiqEncryptDecrypt = new UbiqFPEEncryptDecrypt(ubiqCredentials)) {
   // Can call encryptFPE / decryptFPE many times without creating new UbiqFPEEncryptDecrypt object.
-  String cipherText = ubiqEncryptDecrypt.encryptFPE(FfsName, plainText, null);
+  String cipherText = ubiqEncryptDecrypt.encryptFPE(datasetName, plainText, null);
 }
 ```

 ### Decrypt a social security text field - bulk interface
 Create an Encryption / Decryption object with the credentials and then repeatedly decrypt
-data using a Field Format Specification, FFS, and the data.
+data using a structured dataset and the data.
 The decrypted data will be returned after each call.

 Note that you would only need to create the "ubiqEncryptDecrypt" object once for any number of encryptFPE and decryptFPE